top of page

 Dynamics

 Don’t add dynamic processing such as limiting, compression, or finalizing to the master bus only to get your mix loud.
-Loudness is best addressed during the mastering stage.
+The ideal loudness to make your tracks work perfectly from physical media and streaming platforms is best addressed during the mastering stage.

 While dynamic processing makes sense when used for aesthetic reasons, heavy limiting and compression can seal off your material when applied to the master bus.
 As a result, there will be little room left for good mastering.